3R Waste

 -

-- ・When discharging experiment waste liquids, check the pH using test paper.
+- When discharging experiment waste liquids, check the pH using a test paper.

-- ・It is not necessary to wait until the container becomes full.
-A small amount can be collected.
+- It is not necessary to wait until the container becomes full before having it collected.
+Small amounts can be collected.

-A new polyethylene container will be returned from the Environmental Safety Center after the experiment waste liquids is discharged.
+A new polyethylene container will be provided by the Environmental Safety Center after the experiment waste liquids are discharged.

 Status of collection of experiment waste liquids